timurcatakli/moonraker-client/README.md

 - Fix error conditions when graphql is not working etc.
 - Protect ENV API Keys
 - Fix package.json info
-- Favicon
+- ✅Favicon
-- enable proptypes
+- Enable proptypes
-- Change Go to Store icon
+- ✅ Change Go to Store icon
-- Make products page responsive...
+- ✅ Make products page responsive...
-- add sort by price
+- ✅ add sort by price
-- add prices last updated date
+- ✅ add prices last updated date
-- check scenario where gql is down
-- check scenario when /bestsellers is visited direcrtly
+- ✅ check scenario when /bestsellers is visited direcrtly
-- routing is a problem because we can not access to a subpage, router passes page state and if we access directly it does not exist
+- ✅ routing is a problem because we can not access to a subpage, router passes page state and if we access directly it does not exist
 - Rating / 5 var Apps&Games altinda
 - there are scenarios where bestsellers: []
 - remove lodash
 - seo
-- do 404
+- ✅ do 404
 - manifest, robots.txt
 - Add go to store link
+- edit public index.html